inexorgame-obsolete/wiki-mirror/Home.md

 * Fork of Sauerbraten in order to replace Sauerbraten - no mod
 * Bigger audience for the game
 * Keep the game alive for the future
-* 100% OSS, no restricted licensed content
+* 100% Open source software (OSS), no restricted licensed content

 ### How to get involved
 * [How to contribute](How to contribute)